Skip to content

 Mount

-In theory, this allows any framework or code that is WinterCG compliant to be run together, allowing frameworks like Elysia, Hono, Remix, Itty Router to run together in a simple function.
+This allows any framework or code that is WinterCG compliant to be run together, allowing frameworks like Elysia, Hono, Remix, Itty Router to run together in a simple function.

 Mount

-To use .mount, simply pass a fetch
+To use .mount, simply pass a fetch function:

 import { Elysia } from 'elysia'